jorcasca/-ghost_resemble/README.md

 ## Results

 Inside the result folder are the feature folders.
 Inside each one you will find folders with the format E<scenario> where scenario corresponds to the scenario number.
 Finally, within each one you will find the comparison screenshots and the corresponding report.
+Ex.

 ![image](https://user-images.githubusercontent.com/31069035/202922305-78746b63-e279-49d1-97ff-434380b4f688.png)